dhr-dev/NiyanTraK-NTK/.project.docs/architecture_and_changes.md

 - **TDP Selector Highlight Sync**: Stabilized the active TDP selector stage highlight by computing closest limits using `maxTdp` (`limits.fast_limit`) instead of real-time telemetry draw (`cpuTdp` / `limits.fast_value`), preventing the highlighted button from jumping when the CPU is idle.
 - **Temp Rings Label Legibility**: Shrunk the font weight of `.ring-val` and `.ring-lbl` inside circular gauges to `400 !important` (Normal weight), ensuring the tiny telemetry text inside the circles is perfectly crisp, non-bold, and easy to read.
 - **Dynamic Core Burn Allocator**: Overhauled the Core Burn Allocator grid inside `StressPanelComponent` (`stress-panel.component.ts`) to dynamically query and map exactly the local system's active logical threads utilizing `navigator.hardwareConcurrency` (e.g. rendering exactly 12 thread slots for Hexa-Core Hyperthreaded processors) instead of a hardcoded 16.
-- **Centralized Presets Configuration File**: Isolated the default standard profiles from direct TS hardcoding and relocated them into a single centralized configuration file `presets.config.ts` (`src/app/presets.config.ts`).
-Imported this file synchronously across both the main orchestrator (`app.component.ts`) and the overlay widget (`widget.component.ts`), enabling easy pre-build adjustments in a single location.
+- **Centralized Presets Configuration File**: Isolated the default standard profiles from direct TS hardcoding and relocated them into a single centralized configuration file `presets.json` (`src/app/config/presets.json`).
+Imported this file synchronously across both the main orchestrator (`app.component.ts`) and the overlay widget (`widget.component.ts`), enabling easy pre-build adjustments in a single JSON file.

 ### 8.4 Bezel Strip Widget Launcher Migration (2026-05-22)
 - **Widget Trigger Relocation**: Migrated the companion widget toggle trigger from a simple `+` button in the left Navigation Rail to a highly attractive right-edge "bezel strip" (ribbon) docked vertically alongside the existing red "STRESS" bezel.